ethereum-lists/chains/README.md

 ## PR verification

-Before submitting a PR, please verify you can successfully build the project with:
+Before submitting a PR, please verify that checks pass with:

 ```bash
 $ ./gradlew run